 John Kerry, Joe Biden’s Special Presidential Envoy For Climate

-Why Are We Not Acting On Climate Change?
+Why We Aren’t Acting on Climate Change

 Climate change is psychologically distant